 To design the metal paneling you can see around the building, we spent hundreds of hours researching and mocking up samples.
 We used 3D modeling software to arrive at the exact look we wanted for the panels.
 You can view some of the drawings as well as the final product below.

 Designing and manufacturing oversized IGUs requires specialized machinery; installing them requires the use of spider cranes and manipulator.
 Logistics are a problem.
 Entire streets must be shut down to allow for trucks to pass through and unload.
 To do this, you must obtain permits must from the regional authorities.
 Only experienced companies are equipped to design and provide oversized IGUs for you.
 Similarly, only certified and licensed installers are equipped to handle such projects.
-All of our projects are handled by an external licensed and certified installation team.
+All of our projects are handled by an external licensed and certified installation team we cooperate with.

 If you have a project in mind and would like to learn more about your options, please contact us at 718-403-0300.
 Alternatively, you can email us here and someone from our team would be happy to talk you through your options.